 During the ramp up to operations further security requirements were given to the project by the agencies.
-The response to these is in DM Technical Note (DMTN)-1991.
+The response to these is in DM Technical Note (DMTN)-199.

-The Rubin Data Management (RDM) department is concerned with the operations and maintenance of Rubin constructed software, hardware and networks.
-Development remains open-source in nature.
+The Rubin Data Management () department is concerned with the operations and maintenance of Rubin constructed software, hardware and networks.
+Development remains opensource in nature.

-Data from the telescope on Cerro Pachón is transmitted over Rubin controlled networks to SLAC National Accelerator Laboratory (SLAC) in Menlo Park USA.
-After an agreed embargo period all data will be transmitted to the Institut National de Physique Nucléaire et de Physique des Particules (IN2P3) in Lyon, France, and at least some data is transmitted to the Royal Observatory Edinburgh.
-Processing occurs in all three locations using a coordinated release of the Rubin Science Pipelines.
+Data from the telescope on Cerro Pachón is transmitted over Rubin controlled networks to SLAC National Accelerator Laboratory () in Menlo Park USA.
+After an agreed embargo period all raw data will be transmitted to the French Data Facility at the computing center for Institut National de Physique Nucléaire et de Physique des Particules (IN2P3) in Lyon, France, and at least some raw data is transmitted to the United Kingdom Data Facility operating on the IRIS infrastructure and in particular utilizing facilities at Rutherford Appleton Laboratory (United Kingdom (UK)) (UK) and Lancaster University.
+Processing occurs in all locations using a coordinated release of the Rubin Science Pipelines.